Skip to main content

 This will create a new template that will not be assigned to anything, allowing you to recreate the template part that cannot be edited.

-Once the template part is recreated, we can delete the faulty one and copy over the one that was recreated.
+Once the template part is recreated, you can delete the faulty one and copy over the recreated one.

 Did this answer your question?